ethersphere/swarm-guide/contents/usage/act.rst

 The encrypted reference and the salt are then embedded into an unencrypted manifest which can be freely distributed but only accessed by undisclosed parties that posses knowledge of the passphrase.

-**Example usage**:
+Password protection can also be used for selective access when using the ``act`` strategy - similarly to granting access to a certain EC key access can be also given to a party identified by a password.
+In fact, one could also create an ``act`` manifest that solely grants access to grantees through passwords, without the need to know their public keys.

+Example usage:

 .. important:: Restricting access to content on Swarm is a 2-step process - you first upload your content, then wrap the reference with an access control manifest. **We recommend that you always upload your content with encryption enabled**.
-In the following examples we will refer the uploaded content hash as ``REF``
+In the following examples we will refer the uploaded content hash as ``reference hash``

 First, we create a simple test file.
-We upload it to swarm (with encryption).
+We upload it to Swarm (with encryption).

 .. code-block:: none

-  echo "testfile" > mytest.txt
+  $ echo "testfile" > mytest.txt
-  swarm up --encrypt mytest.txt
+  $ swarm up --encrypt mytest.txt
   > <reference hash>

 Then, for the sake of this example, we create a file with our password in it.

 .. code-block:: none

-  echo "mypassword" > mypassword.txt
+  $ echo "mypassword" > mypassword.txt

 This password will protect the access-controlled content that we upload.
 We can refer to this password using the `--password` flag.
 The password file should contain the password in plaintext.

-The `swarm access` command sets a new password using the `new pass` argument.
-It expects you to input the password file and the uploaded swarm content hash you'd like to limit access to.
+The ``swarm access`` command sets a new password using the ``new pass`` argument.
+It expects you to input the password file and the uploaded Swarm content hash you'd like to limit access to.

 .. code-block:: bash

-  swarm access new pass --password mypassword.txt <reference hash>
+  $ swarm access new pass --password mypassword.txt <reference hash>
   > <reference of access controlled manifest>

 The returned hash is the hash of the access controlled manifest.

-When requesting this hash through the HTTP gateway you should receive an `HTTP Unauthorized 401` error:
+When requesting this hash through the HTTP gateway you should receive an ``HTTP Unauthorized 401`` error:

 .. code-block:: bash

-  curl http://localhost:8500/bzz:/<reference of access controlled manifest>/
+  $ curl http://localhost:8500/bzz:/<reference of access controlled manifest>/
   > Code: 401
   > Message: cant decrypt - forbidden
   > Timestamp: XXX